TimMcCool/scratchattach/wiki/cloud_requests.md

 **Add Cloud Requests to your Scratch project:**

-Download this project file to your computer: https://github.com/TimMcCool/scratchattach/raw/main/assets/CloudRequests_Template.sb3
+Download this project file to your computer (click the link to download it): https://github.com/TimMcCool/scratchattach/raw/main/assets/CloudRequests_Template.sb3

 Then, go to the Scratch website, create a new project and upload the project file from above.